algosup/2024-2025-project-1-fpga-team-4/Documents/TestPlan.md

 4. ***Test deliverables***

     1. **test-cases**
-        Every test will be recorded in the Test-Cases.md documents.
+        Every test will be recorded in the [TestCases.md](TestCases.md). document.
 Each test will have a name, a description, an expected behavior and the steps necessary for the testing.
         Except for the first test case in which the way to start the game is detailed, we will assume that, for the rests of the tests, the game is already started unless the opposite is specified.
     2. **Bug reports**
         If a bug or something similar is detected during testing a bug report will be written and sent to the software developpers.
 We will then work on fixing the bug.